bunhin/plv8/README.md

 apt-get install markdown git-buildpackage cdbs devscripts debhelper gyp postgresql-server-dev-all python-dev libv8-dev

-git archive --format=tar.gz -o ../plv8_1.4.0.orig.tar.gz origin
-dpkg-buildpackage -rfakeroot -D -us -uc -i -I
+the version that will be build is the latest entry in debian/changelog. this comes from the git tags git archive --format=tar.gz -o ../plv8_1.4.0.orig.tar.gz origin dpkg-buildpackage -rfakeroot -D -us -uc -i -I